-Every March Valencia gets ready to welcome the spring with their festival Las Fallas.
-It is one the most international parties in Spain, as it is officially an UNESCO cultural heritage of Humanity.
+Every year in March, Valencia gets ready to welcome the spring with their festival Las Fallas.
+It is one of the most international parties in Spain, as it is officially an UNESCO cultural heritage of Humanity.

-In Las fallas, the protagonists are enormous figures known as Fallas that are displayed on the streets during from 15th to 19th March.
+In Las Fallas, the protagonists are enormous figures known as Fallas that are displayed on the streets from 15th to 19th March.

 On the last day, the figures will be burnt.

 It is meant that everything that is bad is burnt and reborn from the ashes to welcome a new season.